santhoshkumars-sk/santhoshkumars-sk/README.md

 👋 About Me

-I'm an MCA student and an aspiring software developer who loves building impactful applications and solving real-world problems with code.
-I enjoy working across Python, Django, Machine Learning, and Data Visualization.
+I'm an MCA Graduate and an aspiring software developer who loves building impactful applications and solving real-world problems with code.
+I enjoy working across Python, SQl, Machine Learning, and Data Visualization.

 🔭 Currently Working On